Albuquerque, New Mexico: Economy

 The governments of Albuquerque and New Mexico have sought to attract more private investment into technology startups.
-The bioscience sector has experienced particularly robust growth, beginning with the 2013 opening of a BioScience Center in Uptown Albuquerque, which was the state’s first private incubator for biotechnology startups; since then, New Mexico-based scientists have formed roughly 150 bioscience startups, many of which are based in the Albuquerque metropolitan area.
+The bioscience sector has experienced particularly robust growth, beginning with the 2013 opening of a BioScience Center in Uptown Albuquerque, which was the state's first private incubator for biotechnology startups; since then, New Mexico-based scientists have formed roughly 150 bioscience startups, many of which are based in the Albuquerque metropolitan area.
 In 2017, the state-funded Bioscience Authority was established to help promote local industry development, particularly through public-private partnerships; the following year, pharmaceutical company Curia built two large facilities in Albuquerque, and in fall 2022 broke ground on a $100 million expansion of its local operations.

 Film studios have a major presence throughout New Mexico; Netflix maintains a major production hub at Albuquerque Studios.
 There are numerous shopping centers and malls within the city, including ABQ Uptown, Coronado, Cottonwood, Nob Hill, and Winrock.
 Outside city limits but surrounded by the city is a horse racing track and casino called The Downs Casino and Racetrack, and the pueblos surrounding the city feature resort casinos, including Sandia Resort, Santa Ana Star, Isleta Resort, and Laguna Pueblo's Route 66 Resort.

-Forbes magazine rated Albuquerque the best city in America for business and careers in 2006, and as the 13th best (out of 200 metro areas) in 2008.
-The city ranked seventh among America's Engineering Capitals in 2014 by Forbes.
-Albuquerque was named one of the "Top 10 Best Cities to Live" by U.S. News & World Report in 2009 and was recognized as the fourth best place to live for families by the TLC network.
-It was ranked among the Top Best Cities for Jobs in 2007 and among the Top 50 Best Places to Live and Play by National Geographic Adventure.